ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) They disappear completely
+A) Nothing changes

-B) They automatically convert to the new units
+B) They become invalid and must be recreated

-C) They become invalid and must be recreated
+C) They automatically convert to the new units

-D) Nothing changes
+D) They disappear completely

 ---

-They automatically convert to the new units
+C) They automatically convert to the new units

 ///